Happy Anniversary 200K!

 Ridewithgps link: here.

-Complete the registration form below.
-You’ll receive an email with a link to our registration page where you can download a waiver form that you must complete and sign and a PayPal link to complete your registration.
-Note that a PayPal account is not required to register.
-Also note that there will be no day of ride registration – advance registration is mandatory!
+To register for this event complete the registration form below.
+You’ll receive a confirmation email which will contain a link to complete a waiver electronically and a PayPal link to pay for the ride.
+Note that there will be no day of ride registration – advance registration is mandatory!

 Your registration is not complete until your completed waiver and PayPal payment is received.